 For many companies, the shift to remote work has been a big one.
 Many are wondering if workers will ever go back to the office.
 Having now experienced the benefits of telecommuting, it will be difficult to put that genie back in the bottle.

 But while it’s certain that the crisis will have lasting effects on both business and daily life, I don’t believe that there will be a sudden universal shift to remote work.
-Here at Opportunity Network, we’re certainly excited to get back to our office, our communal lunch breaks and, most importantly, our beloved office pingpong table.
+Here at Opportunity Network, we’re certainly excited to get back to our office, our communal lunch breaks, and, most importantly, our beloved office ping-pong table.

-CEO & Founder at Opportunity Network
+CEO & Founder of Opportunity Network

 Brian Pallas is CEO and Founder of Opportunity Network, the invitation-only platform that enables highly-screened CEOs and decision-makers to connect on business deals.